akdemirlab/HiCPlotter/README.md

 ## Hi-C/5C matrix data

-For visualizing Hi-C or 5C data, HiC Plotter requires a matrix file (by default first line is ignored).
+For visualizing Hi-C or 5C data, HiCPlotter requires a matrix file (by default first line is ignored).

 Matrix files are plotted as their log2 values and color legend is put below the plot.